wgurecky/wgurecky.github.io/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst

 element :math:`e_1` bounded by two other elements.
 Note that the hypothetical DGFE numerical solution :math:`\psi` jumps in value at element boundaries.
-As a consequence, at element boundaries the solution is double valued at mesh edges.
+As a consequence, at element boundaries the solution is double valued.
 This is where the Discontinuous Galerkin finite element scheme differs from the more commonly known Continuous Galerkin (CG) FE spatial discretization method.